ciphergoth/pnpm3nix/pnpm2nix-project-spec.md

-# PNPM to Nix: Per-Package Derivation Design - Complete Discussion Archive
+# pnpm3nix: SCC-Based Dependency Resolution for Nix

-This document captures a comprehensive discussion about creating a new approach to building JavaScript applications with PNPM workspaces in Nix, using per-package derivations instead of monolithic builds.
+This document describes the motivation, architecture, and implementation of pnpm3nix - a tool that builds JavaScript projects with PNPM lockfiles using Strongly Connected Component (SCC) analysis to handle circular dependencies in Nix derivations.

 ## Background and Motivation